JH Sharp Paintings

 Joseph Henry Sharps' teachers include Benjamin Jean-Joseph Constant and Jean Paul Laurens.

-Joseph Henry Sharps' schools include
+Joseph Henry Sharps' Schools

 Art Academy of Cincinnati